gr0uch/simulacra/README.md

 ## Philosophy

 The namesake of this library comes from Jean Baudrillard's *[Simulacra and Simulation](https://en.wikipedia.org/wiki/Simulacra_and_Simulation)*.
 The mental model it provides is that the user interface is a first order simulacrum, or a faithful representation of state.

+Its design is motivated by this quote:

+>"It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures." —Alan Perlis

 Simulacra.js does data binding differently: